Information Technology and Management

 Students learn the details, use, and configuration of network applications.
 Currently protocols and application technologies considered include SNMP, SMTP, IMAP, POP, MIME, BOOTP, DHCP, SAMBA, NFS, AFS, X, HTTP, DNS, NetBIOS, and CIFS/SMB.
 Windows workgroups and domains: file and printer sharing, remote access, and Windows networking are addressed.
 A research paper in the above topic areas is required.

 This course covers a suite of application protocols known as Voice over IP (VoIP).
-It covers key protocols within that suite, including Session Initiation Protocol (SIP), Real-time Transport Protocol (RTP) and Session Description Protocol (SDP) as well as the architectures of various VoIP installations including on-net to on-net; on-net to PSTN; and inter-domain scenarios.
-The functions of the Network Elements in these architectures are defined and examples of products that include these network elements are examined.
-Contrast with circuit-switched and web-based communications systems is provided.
+It describes important protocols within that suite including RTP, SDP, MGCP and SIP and the architecture of various VoIP installations including on-net to on-net to PSATN and inter-domain scenarios. the functions of the Network Elements that play significant roles in this architecture will be defined.
+Examples of network elements that are currently available as products will be examined.

 Students learn to set up, configure, and maintain end-user desktop and portable computers and devices in an enterprise environment using a contemporary proprietary operating system, including the actual installation of the operating system in a networked client-server environment.
 User account management, security, printing, disk configuration, and backup procedures are addressed with particular attention to coverage of networked applications.
 System installation, configuration, and administration issues as well as network file systems, network access, and compatibility with other operating systems are also addressed.
 Administration of central server resources associated with management and provisioning of end-user systems in workgroups, domains, or forests is also addressed.